guillermo-moran/JailbreakQA-Mobile-App/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+##Credits

+This project uses:

+- Reachability
+- ODRefresh
+- BButon

+Their Licenses are included in this source code as well

+Thanks to:

+- @Caughinflux
+- @Cykey
+- @Protosphere7